edmcouncil/html-pages/README.md

 ## Run with command line

-To run individual pages from the command inia, look at the README files given above.
+To run individual pages from the command line, look at the README files given above.

 ## Run with docker